hannesbraun/dropsort/README.md

 Dropsort.dropsort_inplace(some_numbers)
 ```

-Additionally, to can specify the sorting order with `Dropsort::Order::Ascending` or `Dropsort::Order::Descending`.
+Additionally, you can specify the sorting order with `Dropsort::Order::Ascending` or `Dropsort::Order::Descending`.
 Per default, the array will be sorted in ascending order.

 ## Development